 How to Clean Mold with Vinegar and Baking Soda

-As stated earlier on, baking soda and vinegar is an excellent combination of combating mold.
+As stated earlier, baking soda and vinegar are an excellent combination of combating mold.
 You will need the following:

 - Baking soda